akempes/angular-rateit/README.md

 # angular-rateit

 This directive was inspired by the jQuery (star)rating plugin [RateIt](http://rateit.codeplex.com/).
-However this package will work without jQuery and is super light weight: 3.3 Kb minified 1.9 Kb.
+However this package will work without jQuery and is very light weight.

 ## Getting Started

-You can install an angular-rateit package very easily using Bower:
+You can install an angular-rateit package easily using Bower:

 ```shell
 bower install angular-rateit
 ```

-Or add the files manually to your index file:
+And add the files to your index page:

 ```html
 <link rel="stylesheet" href="angular-rateit/dist/rateit.css" />